realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 * The _global_ variable scope is defined as the variables defined in top level statement.
 And _local_ means the current executing function or `eval()`.
-The variable scope, or more specifically, the evaluation stacks are isolated from the Python interpretor running inside FreeCAD.
+The variable scope, or more specifically, the evaluation stacks are isolated from the Python interpreter running inside FreeCAD.
 The `global`, `local`, `nonlocal` and `del` statements are supported but with altered definition of scope described above.